 P.O.
 Box 2910

 (512) 463-0893 Fax

 Lyle Larson is a lifelong resident of the San Antonio area.
 Born and raised in northern Bexar County, he grew up helping his parents and four brothers and sisters on their family farm.
-A product of the North East Independent School District, Larson graduated from MacArthur High School.
+A product of the North East Independent School District, Rep. Larson graduated from MacArthur High School.
 He earned a Bachelor of Business Administration from Texas A&M University in 1981.
 Directly after graduation, Rep. Larson worked first for Nalco Chemical Company and subsequently for Johnson & Johnson, distributing surgical equipment.
-For the last 24 years, Larson has owned and operated a small business.
+For the last 28 years, Rep. Larson has owned and operated a small business in San Antonio.

-Larson previously served as Chairman of the San Antonio Military Transformation Task Force, the San Antonio - Bexar County Metropolitan Planning Organization, the Alamo Area Council of Governments, and the Greater San Antonio Crime Commission.
+Rep. Larson previously served as Chairman of the San Antonio Military Transformation Task Force, the San Antonio - Bexar County Metropolitan Planning Organization, the Alamo Area Council of Governments, and the Greater San Antonio Crime Commission.
 Larson was named Outstanding Young San Antonian by the San Antonio Jaycees in 1996.

 Rep. Larson is an avid bass fisherman and quail hunter.last updated on 09/26/2014